In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 In 2004, I came to London with a few hundred dollars and a hospitality job (it was the only way to get a visa).
 I planned to stay a year.
 Met my wife.
 Still here.

 Hospitality wasn't for me.
-Six months in, I took a commission-only sales job selling insurance on the streets and in shopping centres.
+Six months in, I moved to London and took a commission-only sales job selling insurance on the streets and in shopping centres.
 Cold approaches, all day, travelling all across Greater London in British weather.
 It was brutal.
 It was also the best training I ever received.

-Then 2008 happened.
-Made redundant.
-Started my own firm anyway at the time when literally no one was recruiting and still made money.
+But then 2008 happened, and despite being the top producer in the company, I was made redundant.
+I started on my own anyway at the time when literally no one was recruiting, and still made money in one of the most challenging market environments.
 But the opportunity I really wanted was bigger.

 Building (and Losing) Something Real

 In 2011, I partnered with two guys, one of them I used to spar with at the gym, to start an investment advisory firm.
 They had deep connections in China.
-I could originate deals.
+I could originate deals in emerging markets (mainly Russia and Ukraine).

 We weren't just advising.
 We were operators.
-We had skin in the game - heavily invested ourselves.
+We had skin in the game, were heavily invested, and had an equity interest in the project holdco.

 And then we lost it all.

-The Ukrainian revolution.
-The annexation.
+The Ukrainian revolution in 2014.
+The Crimea annexation.
 The term sheet meant nothing anymore.
 Years of work, significant personal investments, relationships built across continents—all of it, gone, in a matter of days.

 It took me time to recover from that.
 Financially, yes.
 But more than that, psychologically.
 When you pour everything into building something and external forces destroy it, you learn certain truths about wealth that most advisors never understand because they've never lived it.